kieran6roberts/sst-react-router-spa-starter-kit/README.md

    pnpm dev
    ```

+   You can find more instructions on the frontend package in the `packages/frontend/README.md` file.

 ## Infrastructure

 The `infra/` directory contains a `web.ts` file which I have set up to deploy the 1 page React app with SST v3.
-SST handles provisioning the necessary AWS resources.
-I recommend reading the [SST docs](https://sst.dev/docs/set-up-a-monorepo) for more information.
+SST handles provisioning the necessary resources, AWS in this case but you are free to adapt if you want to deploy elsehwere.
+I recommend reading the [SST docs](https://sst.dev/docs/) for more information.

-This is where you can add you domain after you've set this up in AWS Route 53.
-If you already have your own domain, check this [AWS guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-in-use.html) to migrate your domain to Route 53.
+If you choose to use AWS as your infra and you already have your own domain registered outside of Route 53, check this [AWS guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-in-use.html) to migrate.

 If your app grows to use storage or API's, you can define those in the `infra/` directory.
 They would then be run from `sst.config.ts`.